sherlockblaze/blog/source/_posts/algorithms/classic/Insertion-Sort.md

 	A[i + 1] = key
 ```

-> Know more by reading the compelete code:
+> Know more by reading the complete code:

 ```c
 #ifndef _INSERT_SORT_H_